Get Me Bodied: Music and lyrics

 "Get Me Bodied" is a moderate R&B and bounce song, which displays influences of dance-pop, dancehall, and funk music.
 Jim DeRogatis of Chicago Sun-Times wrote that it is a musical mixture of double Dutch rhyming and reggae-rap.
 According to the sheet music published at Musicnotes.com by EMI Music Publishing, the song is written in the key of G minor, and is set in common time at a moderate groove of 100 beats per minute.
-Beyoncé's vocals range from the note of B♯b3 to F5.
+Although the published sheet music states that the song is written in the key of G Minor, the song is actually written in B♭ minor Beyoncé's vocals range from the note of B♯b3 to F5.
 "Get Me Bodied" progresses on a lurching and turgid beat.
 Its instrumentation includes drum patterns, surging horns, and synthesizers.
 The song also utilizes handclaps and syncopated interlocked clicks, which are interspersed with background chants, vocal exclamations, vocal gymnastics, and Texas twang.
 Sasha Frere-Jones of The New Yorker commented that some notes which begin as "legato exhalations" constrict into shouts.
 Mike Joseph of PopMatters noted that "Get Me Bodied" is "the glorified version" of Gwen Stefani's "Hollaback Girl" (2005).